 LSCft offers a number of Welcome Bonus and Relocation packages to new staff joining the Trust.
 In order to find out if you could benefit from one of these packages, you will need to read through the information provided in this section and check if you will be eligible to claim.
 Please read on for full details of the schemes, and for the terms and conditions around eligibility and repayment.

 The Welcome Bonus is an incentive payment applicable to a number of key roles at LSCft.
-It is paid out in instalments over the course of two years.
+It is paid out in instalments over the course of two years (Enhanced Recruitment Premia paid out over three years).

-There are three separate payment schemes in place for the Welcome Bonus as detailed below:
+There are four separate payment schemes in place for the Welcome Bonus as detailed below:

 Scheme